 Adjacent the Cantillan fountain is another grassy mound topped with a conical concrete base surrounded with ancient rusting iron railings.
-Inside the railings is an equally rusting iron cylinder with an inscription.
-This was once held a ship’s flag pole.
+Inside the railings is an equally rusting iron cylinder with an inscription describing an old symbolic flagstaff or flag pole.

 The inscription reads: “This flagstaff of Douglas Pine was presented to the Corporation of Cork by Captain Frederick Hanson of the ship Grange – Height 140 feet; diameter at base 16 inches; diameter at top 11 inches; growth 180 years.
 Erected May 16 1864 – John Francis Maguire, MP, Mayor”.

-The old c.1910 picture shows the flag pole’s extent.
-A few decades ago, the full mast/ pole succumbed to time and was taken down, just leaving the base.
+An old c.1910 picture shows the extent of the flagstaff or flagpole.
+A few decades ago, the full flagstaff succumbed to time and was taken down, just leaving the inscribed base.

 The Sebastopol Gun:

-Adjacent the Captain Hanson Flag Post mound is an old iron canon gun from the British Siege of Sebastopol on the Black Sea in the late 1850s.
+Adjacent the former Captain Hanson Flagstaff mound is an old iron canon gun from the British Siege of Sebastopol on the Black Sea in the late 1850s.
 It was captured as part of the Crimean War.
 The mound was originally flanked by two old guns mounted on wooden carriages.

 For many years up to the late twentieth century, music could be enjoyed from the band stand on The Marina.
-The first of the evening promenades, established by the Mayor Francis Lyons, on the walkway took place on 21 June 1866.
+The first of the evening musical soirees were established by the Mayor Francis Lyons and took place on 21 June 1866.